mat1th/screens-CMS/README.md

 session-file-store   | 0.0.2   | Session file store is a provision for storing session data in the session file socket.io            | 1.4.6   | Node.js realtime framework server

+## Code

+### Css syntax
+For css I'm using [cssnext](http://cssnext.io).
+With this plugin you can use the css syntax that will be supported later by the browsers.

+### JS syntax
+Im using some new JS functions with Babel this will be converted to code that can be used by older browsers.

 # Contributing
 The Master branch is the branch where the final features are pushed to.
 The [master-v0.5](https://github.com/mat1th/meesterproef/tree/master-v0.5) branch is the old master branch with the old interaction.